advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 1.Create new account to get started.![](/assets/0_portal.png)

-After register \(about10 minutes\) , we would receive the verification letter
+After register \(about 10 minutes\) , we would receive the verification letter

 And we choose "Get started with Single API for SMS only".